 In response to the global pandemic, we are taking the following measures to ensure the safety of our patients and our staff as we work to reopen our office.

-Well visits are scheduled in the morning.
+Well visits are scheduled throughout the day.

 All physicals (yearly and sports)

-Any other well visit requiring an in office appointment
+Any other well visit requiring an in-office appointment

 Anxiety, ADHD, Depression rechecks can be a Televisit for the medication portion.

 Telehealth visits are scheduled for the afternoon.

 Depending on the illness, these can be a telehealth visit or an in-office appointment.